 Click the orange button to the right to learn more about what you can start doing today.

-Hi David- I was diagnosed 1yr ago with MM.
+Hi David- I was diagnosed 1yr ago with multiple myeloma (MM).
 I responded remarkably well to my treatments and as of Feb am in remission.
 I have a great deal of confidence in my oncologist and how he has handled my journey with one exception.

 My diagnosis was due to a broken rib and it was discovered that I had a large lesion on my spine and a number of smaller ones all over my body.
 Consequently I had a great deal of pain in the beginning.

 It took a bit to get it under control due to my reluctance to using opioids.
 In the end I ended up on morphine.
 I only take 15mg extended release every 12 hrs.

 I have approached my oncologist several times about getting off the morphine but he is extremely reluctant to do that but I can’t understand why.
 I realize everyone’s pain tolerance is different but since you have dealt with multiple myeloma for so long what have you used for pain management.

 I have read several of the CBD articles and I don’t get a feeling that you are entirely sold on that as a pain management replacement for narcotics.

 Can you help me find a replacement for morphine?
 My oncologist tells me it’s a very small dosage and he feels like I should remain on it.
 I’m concerned about long-term use.